APIExplore/api-explore-backend/README.md

 ## Endpoints

-### Fetch all API Schemas from DB (mocked)
+### Fetch all API Schemas from DB

-Fetches the names of all API schemas saved on the database (currently sends the names of three mocked API schemas, can still be fetched via name).
+Fetches the names of all API schemas saved on the database

 #### Request